-Linenspa’s bamboo bed sheets are soft, silky and come in some gorgeous colors that will remind you of a day at the spa.
-They have a lot to offer, but there is also room for improvement.
+Linenspa’s bamboo bed sheets are soft, silky and come in some gorgeous colors that will remind people of a day at the spa.
+They have a lot to offer, but there is also some potential room for improvement.
 This review will go over the construction of the sheets and attempt to highlight the main takeaways people should look out for if they are thinking of buying them.

 Who Makes It